sourcegraph/sourcegraph-public-snapshot/doc/admin/security_event_logs.md

 How can I correlate the actorID or userID to a user in the application?

-- The `audit.actor` node carries ID of the user who performed the action (`actorUID`), but it’s not mapped into a full Sourcegraph user right now.
+- Currently UIDs are available in the log output but it’s not mapped into a full Sourcegraph user.
 You can, however, obtain the user details by following these steps:

-  1. Grab the user ID from the audit log
+  1. Grab the ID from the audit log
   1. Base64 [encode](https://www.base64encode.org) the ID with a "User:" prefix.
 For example, for Actor with ID 71 use `User:71`, which encodes to `VXNlcjo3MQ==`
   1. Navigate to Site Admin -> API Console and run the query below
   1. Find the corresponding user by searching the query results for the encoded ID from above